Steps ecoATM Takes To Optimize Security

 • Easy access to photos, serial numbers, and other information about sellers

-We recently created a new partnership with LeadsOnline that will offer all officers access to ecoATM kiosk transaction reports on LeadsOnline free of cost.
-LeadsOnline is a nationwide web-based investigative system that law enforcement can use to access, print and search their local ecoatm transactions easily and quickly.
+In 2013 we created a partnership with LeadsOnline that will offer all officers access to ecoATM kiosk transaction reports on LeadsOnline free of cost.
+LeadsOnline is a nationwide web-based investigative system that law enforcement can use to access, print and search their local ecoATM transactions easily and quickly.

 Sample Transaction Report